pangiann/CTF_challenges/authenticate/README.md

 Ohhh that's too serious. "%n" let us write things in memory.
 For example:

-printf("Hello World%n", var): writes to variable var length of Hello World (11).
+printf("Hello World%n", &var): writes to var the length of Hello World (=11).
 Here, we don't have second argument, if we could find where in the stack were those printed values we saw above, with fgets we could parse the address of authenticated and with %n we could write to it.

 Let's test as input this: AAAAAAAA %x %x %x %x %x %x %x %x %x %x %x %x %x.